 (a) Methods.
 Parties may obtain discovery by one or more of the following methods: depositions by oral examination or written questions; written interrogatories; production of documents or things or permission to enter upon land or other property; for inspection and other purposes; physical (including blood) and mental examinations; and requests for admission.

 (b) Scope and Limits.
 Unless otherwise limited by court order, the scope of discovery is as follows.
 Parties may obtain discovery regarding any nonprivileged matter that is relevant to any party's claim or defense and proportional to the needs of the case, considering the importance of the issues at stake in the action, the amount in controversy, the parties' relative access to relevant information, the parties' resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit.
-Information within this scope of discover need not be admissible in evidence to be discoverable.
+Information within this scope of discovery need not be admissible in evidence to be discoverable.

 (1) Authority to Limit Frequency and Extent.
 The court may establish or alter the limits on the number of depositions and interrogatories and may also limit the length of depositions under Rule 30 and the number of requests under Rule 36.
 The court may act upon its own initiative after reasonable notice or pursuant to a motion under Rule 26.03.